actonmass/actonmass.org/_posts/2019-12-02-Supplemental-Budget.md

 If your Rep isn’t on the list, then still call them and ask them to make their voice heard to Rep. Aaron Michlewitz.
 Rep. Michlewitz is the chair of the House Ways & Means committee and he could ensure a compromise that doesn’t threaten critical funding for our state and doesn’t give the biggest corporations in Massachusetts a tax break.

 The House & Senate will meet in informal session today at 11AM.
-The House may try to advance their version of the bill
+The House may try to advance their version of the bill.

 Conference Committee Members: